 - To prevent blur due to camera shake, use a tripod or other steady support.
 Also use the self-timer or a camera remote to release the shutter.

-- Turn off the flash (if you can’t turn it off, tape a piece of cardboard over it).
+- Switch the flash from auto to off.
+If you can’t turn it off, tape a piece of cardboard over it.

 Other camera settings: